 “GP or general practitioner refers to someone who is not board certified.
 Reading and interpreting an EKG for emergency purposes is something most physicians learn during residency.

-“A GP may or may not incorporate that skill into practice later during their profession.
+“A general practitioner may or may not incorporate that skill into practice later during their profession.

 “Most physicians who are board certified, such as internists and family medicine physicians, use EKG within the office and have had continuing education on EKG interpretation, as it pertains to overall heart health and disease management.”